The gas we exhale that's both a Greenhouse gas

 A new technology called carbon capture and storage (CCS) will no doubt be added to future carbon cycles as it is a way to 'remove' carbon in the form of carbon dioxide from the air.
 Recent news has expressed concern about changes in pH and temperature of sea water and the impact this has on sensitive coral reefs around the world.
 Scientists often produce some of their best work when they mimic nature and this is what a company in the USA is achieving by mimicking corals by turning carbon dioxide into cement.

-There is strong evidence that the Earth's temperature has warmed by 0.75°C since 1880.
-This increase coincides with rising atmospheric CO2 levels.
-There has been a huge interest in the media about the link between this atmospheric gas and the enhanced greenhouse effect.
-It is now thought that CO2 levels have reached their highest in 15 to 20 million years (estimated at 389 parts per million in 2010).
+There is strong evidence that the Earth's temperature has warmed by slightly over 1°C since 1880.
+This increase coincides with and has been attributed to rising atmospheric CO2 levels.
+These CO2 levels (~415 ppm) are higher than they have been for about 3 million years, since the Pliocene.
 Carbon capture and storage (CCS) is a new technology that can prevent all the CO2 being emitted primarily from pulverised coal combustion sites, into the atmosphere.
 Coal accounts for 40% of the world's carbon emissions.
 Instead, CO2 can be 'captured' and compressed to a supercritical state (10 MPa) before being transported and stored from harm's way.
 Three main carbon capture methods are; post-combustion, pre-combustion and oxy-fuel combustion.

 Post-combustion carbon capture occurs when CO2 is extracted from flue gases after the fossil fuel is burned.
 Flue gases contain between 15 to 20% CO2.
 The flue gases are passed through a solvent filter, often an amine, e.g. monoethanolamine (H2NCH2CH2OH) or methyldiethanolamine (CH3N(C2H4OH)2), which can both absorb carbon dioxide.
 The amine solvent is then passed through a regenerator, which requires 80% of the total energy input for the process.
 Here, a change in pressure, and or, temperature is applied, releasing water vapour and leaving behind a concentrated stream of CO2.
 The hydrate crystals formed from these flue gases hold a CO2 concentration of 55-57%.
 This solvent can then be recycled back into the system and reused.
 Interestingly, the apparatus needed for this method can be retrofitted to existing power plants.